Eritrean involvement in the Tigray war: Background

 During the Ethiopian Civil War (1974–1991), both the Eritrean People's Liberation Front (EPLF) and the Tigray People's Liberation Front (TPLF) allied with each other, first against the Derg, and then the People's Democratic Republic of Ethiopia after 1987.
 These friendly relations initially continued after they won the civil war and Eritrea gained its independence from Ethiopia – this time, run by a TPLF-led coalition government called the Ethiopian People's Revolutionary Democratic Front (EPRDF).
-However, relations soon began to deteriorate significant due to disagreements about the exact location of the new Ethiopian–Eritrean border, culminating in a full-scale war between the two states, in which both countries engaged in human rights violations, including rape, torture, beatings, internment and forced expulsions of civilians.
+However, relations deteriorated significantly due to disagreements about the exact location of the new Ethiopian–Eritrean border, eventually culminating in a full-scale war between the two states, in which both countries engaged in human rights violations, including rape, torture, beatings, internment and forced expulsions of civilians.

 On 12 December 2000, the Algiers Agreement between Ethiopia and Eritrea was signed, marking an official end to major hostilities.
 Among other conditions, the treaty also established an independent commission to determine the exact placement of the border.
 In 2002, the Permanent Count of Arbitration awarded small portions of territory to both states; they also ruled, however, that Badme, a town that was at the centre of the border dispute, belonged to Eritrea (while also finding, in a 2005 ruling, that Eritrea broke international law by attempting to take the town through an invasion).
 Although both countries initially agreed to respect this agreement, by 2003, Ethiopia had rejected it, primarily due to the Badme decision, and Eritrea was not interested in a renegotiation.

 Relations between Eritrea and the TPLF-led Ethiopia continued to remain tense as a result of these disagreements, becoming a sticking point in the ensuing border conflict.
 Through the 2000s and most of the 2010s, both countries engaged in sporadic battles and border skirmishes.
 Reportedly, they also funded proxy conflicts against each other throughout the region, including insurgencies in Afar, Ogaden, and Somalia.
-Eritrea is also known to have used Ethiopia’s continued presence in Badme as an official justification for its widely condemned practice of indefinite conscription, which has been ongoing since the 1990s.
+Eritrea has used Ethiopia’s continued presence in Badme as an official justification for its widely condemned practice of indefinite conscription, which has been ongoing since the 1990s.
 By the time the conflict drew to a close in 2018, Eritrea–TPLF relations had been actively hostile for roughly 20 years.